 If you find your battery-powered lawn mower refuses to start—and you don’t know the reason behind it—read this article to learn all the possible causes and how to solve them.

-The 6 Possible Reasons Your Battery-Powered Lawn Mower Won’t Start
+The 6 Reasons Why Your Battery-Powered Lawn Mower Won’t Start

 1. Issues with the battery

 The first thing you should do when your lawn mower doesn’t start is to check the battery—the most common problems will be battery-related.
 Due to extreme weather exposure, batteries tend to go drain, fail, or even die.
 Check if you installed the battery correctly and that it has sufficient power.
 If the battery is fully charged, it would be wise to inspect it and look for signs of visual damage.
 The battery needs to be dry, so if you notice it is damp, that may have led to a short-circuit and overheated the battery.